Don Lessem: Career

-Lessem's company Dino Don, Inc. began constructing the world's most accurate full-sized robotic dinosaurs in 2017 for zoos and museums worldwide.
+Lessem's company Dino Don, Inc. began constructing full-sized robotic dinosaurs in 2017 for zoos and museums worldwide.
 In April 2019 Lessem opened his Dinosaur Safari exhibition at New York's Bronx Zoo with more than 40 dinosaurs up to 60 feet in length, the largest zoo robotic exhibition in North America.
-In July 2020 at the Brookfield Zoo in Chicago, the Dinos Everywhere! exhibit featured Lessem's creation of the world's largest anatomically correct dinosaur, a 120-foot Argentinosaurus.
+In July 2020 at the Brookfield Zoo in Chicago, the Dinos Everywhere! exhibit featured Lessem's creation of an anatomically correct dinosaur, a Argentinosaurus.
 Other venues to display Dino Don, Inc. dinosaurs include The Jacksonville Zoo, Philadelphia Zoo, Columbus Zoo, San Antonio Zoo, Copenhagen Zoo, Edinburgh Zoo, and Leipzig Zoo.

 Lessem has also authored children's books on extinct animals, endangered species, the Amazon rainforest and the "Iceman".
-Via his monthly column in Highlights Magazine for a decade, "Dino" Don answered more than 10,000 letters from children.
+Via his monthly column in Highlights Magazine for a decade, "Dino" Don answered letters from children.
 He created the non-profit children's newspaper Dino Times, which ran from 1981 to 1984.
-At the behest of Universal Studios, 1.3 million copies of a special edition of Dino Times were distributed at the opening of Jurassic Park.

-Lessem is also the author of several humorous books including Aerphobics, Death by Roller Disco, How to Flatten Your Nose, and The Worst of Everything.
-His humorous essays have appeared in Punch, The New York Times and The Atlantic.
+Lessem is also the author of several books including Aerphobics, Death by Roller Disco, How to Flatten Your Nose, and The Worst of Everything.
+His essays have appeared in Punch, The New York Times and The Atlantic.

-Lessem was the creator of Earth Quest Adventures, a theme park and resort planned for East Montgomery County, west of Houston, in 2008.
-He is also the initial designer of a wetlands attraction in Daqing, China and a paleontology-themed attraction, Gondwana: Das Praehistorium, in Reden, Germany.

-In 2025, Lessem wrote and financed Ultimate T. rex, a five-minute 360 degree computer animated VR experience which debuted at the Bronx Zoo.
-The VR was produced by documentary producer Phil Fairclough with animation supervision by Academy Award-winning special effects creator, Erik de Boer.

-Lessem has been profiled on The Today Show, in People, Success, Entrepreneur, and Inc. Magazines.
-He has frequently appeared as a commentator on dinosaurs for Good Morning America, The Today Show, CBS Morning News, and PBS Science Friday and All Things Considered.